chenxingqiang/paligemma-multitask/README.md

 # PaliGemma Multitask

-A toolkit for object detection and multimodal tasks using PaliGemma.
-This project integrates with Google Research's big_vision repository to provide advanced computer vision capabilities.
+A toolkit for defect detection and analysis using PaliGemma.
+This project combines vision-language capabilities with specialized defect detection features.

 ## Features

-- Object detection and multimodal task support
-- Integration with Google's big_vision repository
+- Defect detection with bounding box visualization
-- Text-to-detection conversion
+- Position-aware defect localization
-- Text generation capabilities
+- Automated defect description generation
-- Visual question answering
+- Basic visual question answering
-- Visualization utilities
+- LoRA-based fine-tuning support

 ## Requirements

+See `inference_requirements.txt` for the complete list:
 - Python >= 3.7
 - PyTorch >= 1.9.0
-- transformers
+- transformers >= 4.30.0
-- pillow
+- peft >= 0.4.0
-- matplotlib
+- accelerate >= 0.20.0
 - Other dependencies as specified in requirements.txt

 ## Installation